Skip to Content

 Minwax Classic Gray StainWhite Chalk PaintRust-Oleum Mat Sealer

-In order to assure that your letters will be arranged and fit properly on your sign, I recommend tracing the letters with a pencil before applying any paint.
+In order to ensure that your letters will be arranged and fit properly on your sign, I recommend tracing the letters with a pencil before applying any paint.

-You want to assure that the placement is appealing in design.
-It’s very difficult to correct after you begin to stencil with paint.
+You want to ensure that the placement is appealing in design.
+It’s very difficult to correct after you begin stenciling with paint.

-Trace Letters to assure proper placement on sign.
+Trace Letters to assure proper placement on sign for home address sign.

 Note: Because the stencils may overlap to get the placement correct, you may need to allow drying time before moving to the next letter.